AVJdataminer/content_dev/modules_oop.md

 If you're installing a module directly from Jupyter notebook using pip you would start a new cell and type `!pip install geopandas`.

 ### Loading modules
  Once you have the packages you need installed, you need to load them by running import commands.
-For exampls to load Pandas we type `import pandas as
+For example to load Pandas we type `import pandas as pd` and now anytime we want to call a function that's available in the pandas module we preface it with `pd.` to indicate as such.

 ### Dependencies
 Some packages will have dependencies, i.e. other modules they depend on in order to run properly.
-You can check the dependencies of a package using the `pip show` command.
+You can check the dependencies of a package using the `pip show module_name` command.

 -   Module loading errors